travis-ci/docs-travis-ci-com/user/customizing-the-build.md

     script: ./scripts/run-tests.sh

 On top of reducing complexity of your build configuration, using scripts for your builds instead of building complex scenarios in your .travis.yml gives you more flexibility to figure out which steps should fail the build.

+## How does this work?
+(Or, why you should not use `exit` in build steps)

+The steps specified in the build lifecycle are compiled into a single bash script and executed on the worker.

+When overriding these steps, do not use `exit` shell built-in command.
+Doing so will terminate the entire build process without giving Travis a chance to perform cleanup tasks, such as `after_success`, `after_failure` tasks.